-Most of my back and chest acne patients have the type of acne called pityrosporum folliculitis.
-This type of acne is caused by a different acne germ than the more common form of acne called acne vulgaris, and it needs different treatment in order to improve.
-Pityrosporum folliculitis is caused by a yeast called pityrosporum.
-To treat it, you need to use medicines and skin care practices that get rid of this yeast and most regular acne treatments don’t.
+Most of my back and chest acne patients have the type of acne called Pityrosporum folliculitis.
+This type of acne is caused by a different acne germ than the more common form of acne called acne vulgaris.
+Pityrosporum folliculitis needs different treatment than acne vulgaris in order to improve.
+Pityrosporum folliculitis is caused by a yeast called Pityrosporum (also called Malassezia).

-Here’s the 5 step plan I give my dermatology patients to treat their back and chest acne:
+Dermatologist's 5 step plan to treat back acne and chest acne:

 - Wash the back and chest skin with medicated products that specifically treat this type of acne.
 Products need to kill yeast and unclog the pores.
-I developed my Back Acne Kit in order to makes this step easy for my patients.
-It has one cleanser with 2% zinc pyrithione to kill yeast and another with 10% benzoyl peroxide to unclog pores.
+They also need to kill the bacteria.
+I developed my Back Acne Kit in order to make this step easy for my patients.
+It has one cleanser with 2% zinc pyrithione to fight the yeast and another with 10% benzoyl peroxide to unclog pores and treat the bacteria.
 The cleansers are applied with an exfoliating cloth to help the medicines penetrate into the skin.
-There are some tricks to using these two medicines and the kit comes with complete instructions.
+I instruct my patients to leave the cleansers on their back for 2-5 minutes so that the active ingredients have a chance to penetrate skin.
+They then rinse will and some of the ingredients will stay behind to work after toweling skin dry.
+My kit comes with complete instructions.

 - Special skin treatments such as ‘back facials’ and light skin peels can really help.
 These are done in the dermatologist’s office or by aestheticians.
 I usually recommend they be done every month until the skin clears up.